coredns/coredns.io/content/blog/enable-disable-plugins.md

 ## Build with external golang source code

-Alternatively, you could assembly plugins from different places through an external golang program.
+Alternatively, you could assemble plugins from different places through an external golang program.
 It looks like this:

 ~~~